AlvaroIsrael/palindrome/README.md

 $ yarn test
 ```

-Code coverage can be found at:
+Code coverage html report can be found at:

 ```
 ./palindrome/coverage/lcov-report/index.html